-Review: Project Retreat of our Research Consortium on October 9–10, in Potsdam
+Project Retreat of our Research Consortium on October 9–10, in Potsdam

 In early October, our consortium met for a project retreat in Potsdam.
 In a relaxed atmosphere by one of the beautiful Havel lakes, our researchers engaged in lively discussions about concepts, methods, and current research findings.

-At the heart of the retreat were presentations from the different research strands (see below), reflecting the broad thematic range of our research program.
+At the center of the retreat were presentations from the different research strands (see below), reflecting the broad thematic range of our research program.
 Topics included affective polarization in connection with so-called political humility and political neutrality, as well as questions regarding the measurement of affective polarization.

 The program offered interactive formats such as a poster session and a World Café, providing space for vibrant exchange on theoretical and methodological questions and for inspiration for future projects.
 In addition, there was ample opportunity for informal conversations — for example, during a “Walk and Talk.”